-Mud and METAL specializes in functional art for your home and art to wear.
-The intent is to showcase artists new to Baltimore, as well as provide space for local artists.
+Mud and METAL specializes in functional art, craft, and jewelry for you and the ones you love.
+Our intent is to showcase artists from all over not shown yet in Baltimore and provide space for local artists.
 We appreciate functional work and the artists who can not stop creating.

-About a year ago we finished the renovation upstairs and opened it up for art and classes.
+Several years ago we finished the renovation upstairs and opened it up for gallery shows and yoga classes.
 The Gallery Above rotates group shows every two months.
 We always have an annual mask competition in October.

 The Gallery Above is on the second floor, above MUD and METAL.